 The infant’s stomach size is not 5–7 ml as currently taught and is based on research from 100 years ago!
-The current research tells us the stomach size is about 20–30 ml for a full-term baby.
+The current research tells us a full-term baby’s stomach size is about 20–30 ml.

 Facts about the newborn stomach:

-- The newborn stomach is a highly elastic organ, expanding 4 times its size; its biological purpose is to hold food and fluids when eating a meal.
+- The newborn stomach is a highly elastic organ, expanding four times its size; its biological purpose is to hold food and fluids when eating a meal.

 - The food and fluids held in the stomach are continuously emptied into the small intestine to absorb nutrients.

 - Your term baby has been swallowing large amounts of amniotic fluid (500–1,000 ml) each day, and their stomach is quite accustomed to expansion after drinking the amniotic fluid.